Back to Podcast Guides

 Tristan de Montebello is the co-founder of Ultraspeaking, a communication training company built around live practice, speaking games, and feedback.
 In 2017, he went from avoiding public speaking to becoming the fastest competitor in history to reach the finals of the World Championship of Public Speaking, a seven-month learning project later featured in Scott Young's work on ultralearning.

-The fear is not only the audience — it is losing access to yourself
+The fear is losing access to yourself while people watch

 That matters because most speaking is not a stage talk.
-It is the meeting question you did not expect, the toast you were asked to give, the interview answer, the podcast riff, the moment where all eyes turn toward you and your nervous system asks whether you are still safe.
-1The SEO phrase is “public speaking anxiety.”
+It is the meeting question you did not expect, the toast you were asked to give five minutes ago, the interview answer where your mind goes momentarily white.
+The moment where all eyes turn toward you and your nervous system asks whether you are still safe.
+1The SEO phrase is "public speaking anxiety."
 The lived mechanism is simpler: can I stay connected to myself while other people are watching?

-Tristan’s first phase of training looked like traditional public speaking: write the speech, polish the story, memorise the sequence, perform it with conviction.
-It worked well enough to get him through the early competition rounds.
+Tristan's first phase of training looked like traditional public speaking: write the speech, polish the story, memorise the sequence, perform it with conviction.
+It worked well enough to reach the early competition rounds.
 Then it stopped transferring.

 His old fear was blanking in front of an audience.
-A memorised speech made that fear sharper because memory became a chain: one word after the next.
-If one link broke, the whole chain could drop.2
+A memorised speech made that fear sharper because memory became a chain, one word after the next.
+One broken link and the whole chain dropped.

-The alternative is not winging everything carelessly.
-It is building a more resilient relationship with attention:
+The alternative is building a more resilient relationship with attention:

 The first time Tristan blanked during an unprepared speech, the pause felt catastrophic from the inside.
-From the outside, someone told him it looked like one of the most powerful pauses they had seen.3 That is a nervous-system teaching: felt danger and visible failure are not always the same event.
+From the outside, someone told him it looked like one of the most powerful pauses they had seen.
+What feels like catastrophe internally can read as confidence externally.

 Tristan's answer to "how do you get out of your own way?" is direct: you prove it to yourself through reps.

-Not one giant heroic exposure.
 Many small, playful, recoverable exposures.
-A topic is thrown at you.
-You feel the deer-in-headlights moment.
-You find your way through.
-Then you do it again, with enough feedback and safety that the body starts to collect counter-evidence.4
+A topic is thrown at you, you feel the deer-in-headlights moment, you find your way through.
+Then you do it again, with enough feedback and safety that the old alarm starts to lose its grip.

-This maps well onto the research picture for public speaking anxiety: exposure-based and psychological interventions can reduce public-speaking fear, but the details matter — dosage, context, self-efficacy, and whether gains transfer into real life.5 The point is not to flood the system.
-The point is to create enough safe contact with the feared moment that the old prediction loses its monopoly.
+The research on public speaking anxiety lines up here: exposure-based and psychological interventions can reduce public-speaking fear, but the details matter (dosage, context, self-efficacy, and whether gains transfer into real life).1 Flooding the system does not work.
+Safe, repeated contact with the feared moment lets the old prediction lose its monopoly.

 Public speaking anxiety says: "If I do not know the answer first, I am unsafe."